videojs/videojs-vr/CONTRIBUTING.md

 ## Getting Started

-Make sure you have NodeJS 0.10 or higher and npm installed.
+Make sure you have Node.js 4.8 or higher and npm installed.

 1. Fork this repository and clone your fork
 1. Install dependencies: `npm install`